 Acne breaks out when a pore clogged with oil and dead skin cells gets inflamed.
 Pores that stay open and turn dark are called blackheads; completely blocked pores are known as whiteheads.
 Bacteria and hormones trigger acne, which most often shows up on your face, chest, and back.
 You can also get pus-filled pimples and cysts.
 To control acne, keep oily areas clean and don't squeeze (this may cause infection and scars).

 This fungal skin infection causes your feet to peel, turn red, itch, and burn.
 You may also get blisters and sores.
 Athlete's foot is contagious and passed through direct contact.
 To prevent it, don't share shoes with an infected person or walk barefoot in areas like locker rooms or near pools.
 Treat it with topical antifungal lotions.
 A doctor can prescribe medications for more severe cases.
 During treatment, you’ll need to keep your feet and the insides of your shoes clean and dry.

 These pesky brown or gray spots aren’t really caused by aging, though they do become more common as you get older.
 You get them from exposure to sunlight, which is why they tend to appear on your face, hands, and arms.
 You can try bleach creams, acid peels, and light-based treatments to fade them.
 See a dermatologist to rule out serious problems like melanoma, a type of skin cancer.

 Melasma (chloasma) is tan or brown patches on your cheeks, nose, forehead, and chin.
 It’s often called the "pregnancy mask" because it happens in half of all pregnant women.
 Men can get it, too.
-If it doesn’t go away on its own after the baby comes, you can treat it with prescription creams and over-the-counter products.
+If it doesn’t go away on its own after the baby comes, you can treat it with prescription creams, over-the-counter products, or with laser treatments.
 Sunlight makes it worse, so always use a broad-spectrum SPF 30 sunscreen.